 More than just a supply chain platform, Waltonchain provides enterprise businesses with the technology to create their own sub chain and benefit from the Walton parent chain.

-Although currently not valued as high as some of its competitors, Waltonchain, with its partnerships and ambitious development roadmap, looks poised to have a breakout year this 2018.
+Although currently not valued as high as some of its competitors, Waltonchain, with its partnerships and ambitious development roadmap, looks poised to breakout over the next few years.